 Alternative A includes the proposed decontamination and demolition of the powerhouse and buildings and structures within the proposed decontamination and deconstruction project area to 3 feet below final grade.
 All environmental issues associated with identified structures would be assessed and abated, including the decontamination of all buildings, structures, conveyers, and tunnels associated with plant operations, to remove hazardous materials.
 Demolition could be conducted via mechanical deconstruction and/or explosives.
-Alternative A could create approximately 7,000 cubic yards of demolition debris, 9,000 cubic yards of asbestos-containing materials (ACM), and approximately 55,000 net tons of scrap metal, that would be hauled offsite to be recycled or disposed at an appropriate facility in accordance with all federal, state, and local laws and regulations.
+Alternative A could create approximately 7,000 cubic yards of demolition debris and approximately 9,000 cubic yards of asbestos-containing materials (ACM) that would be hauled offsite by truck for disposal at an appropriate facility in accordance with all federal, state, and local laws and regulations.
+Alternative A could also create approximately 55,000 net tons of scrap metal that could be transported offsite by either truck or rail.
 Scrap metal could also be sold to local or regional vendors.
-No specific disposal site has been identified at this time, and ultimate disposition site selection would be determined by the contractor.
+No specific disposal or recycle sites have been identified at this time, and ultimate disposition site selection would be determined by the contractor.